 My name is really Suzanne, but a guy at work decided I was really Zann, and the nickname kind of stuck.
 Besides, so many people call me Susan by mistake, I decided that maybe if I just provided them with the appropriate syllable, they could at least call me by some name that I had some control over.

 I’m a typical middle-aged woman, happily married to Andy, and we’re child-free by choice.
-We have three cats (or they have us) named Macho, Maggie and Molly, who love us both dearly.
+We have two cats (or they have us) named Maggie and Molly, who love us both dearly.
 We live in Tupelo, Mississippi now, having moved here from Glendale, Arizona in September 2011, and we’re still adjusting to small-town life, at least as far as photography subjects go.

 I love being in nature, which is truly ironic since I spend so little time in it.
 Back in Arizona, nature came in small doses, in between the job, freeways, high-rises, electrical lines, cell towers, cars, trucks, buses..but it was there.
 Here in Mississippi, it’s much closer, but it’s still a challenge to get away from the computer and out of the house (I work from home).
 It’s my goal to find it, and find the beauty and artistry in it.
 And as often as I can, I’ll leave the city to find the wider landscapes, the undeveloped mountains, the rocky seashores, the woodland trails and the clear, flowing water.